By Tim Lambert

 HINCKLEY IN THE 21st CENTURY

+In the 21st century Hinckley continued to thrive.
 The Leisure Centre was refurbished in 2000.
-Today the population of Hinckley is 42,000.
+Today the population of Hinckley is 45,000.